 4. Special Issue File: Special Cases

-a) Cost Sharing Agreements (CSA)
+A) Cost Sharing Agreements (CSA)

 China requires detailed documentation of any structure involving the sharing of costs for the development of intangibles, R&D, or other assets.
 This file must include: